GeneCloud1485/Drama-in-History/docs/4_combat/combat_v1.md

 - **Draw**: Both parties the same number of two or more net successes, leading to a draw.
 A draw is resolved by who currently has momentum.
 	- **Marginal Draw**: Both parties have exactly one net success.
 The draw is resolved by who currently has momentum.
 [Optional, otherwise it would be a failure]
 - **Failure**: Neither party gains two net successes.

+>> Winner via Momentum delivers a glancing blow, and keeps momentum into next turn.

 #### Level of Success
 The net difference between the two rolls creates the level of success, the greater the different the greater the success.
 Ties have zero levels of success.